bvasilop/udemy-complete-JS-course/5-advanced-JS/advanced-js.md

 # Everything is an Object: Inheritance and the Prototype Chain
-## Object -Oriented -Programming
+## Object-Oriented-Programming

 * Two types of Values : Primitives and Objects

-* Primitives: Numbers, Strings, Booleans, Undefined, Null
+* Primitives: Numbers, Strings, Booleans, Undefined and Null.

-* Everything else (is an object): Arrays, Functions, Objects, Dates, Wrappers for Numbers, Strings, Booleans
+* Everything else (is an object): Arrays, Functions, Objects, Dates, Wrappers for Numbers, Strings and  Booleans.

 * OOP : Objects interacting with one another through methods and properties.
 * Used to store data, structure applications into modules and keeping code clean.

 * With help for Constructor functions, we can create as many instances of an object as we want.

 * Constructor acts like a blueprint for other objects with the same properties

-* Inheritance : When one object is based on another object.
-When one object gets access to another objects
+* *Inheritance :* When one object is based on another object.
+Also, when one object gets access to another object.
-* properties and methods.
-One objects inherits these properties and methods from another object.
+* *Properties and methods:* One objects inherits these properties and methods from another object

 * JS is a prototype based language.
 Inheritance works by using prototypes and the prototype chain.

 * Each JS object has a prototype property which makes inheritance possible in JS.

 * Prototype property of an object is where we put methods and properties that we want other objects to inherit.